-Employment contracts are legally binding agreements between an employer and an employee, often created with the help of a qualified employment lawyer.
+Employment contracts are legally binding agreements between an employer and an employee, often created with the help of a qualified lawyer like Robinson Lawyers.
 Since employment contracts are legally binding, there can be serious consequences if they are breached.

 However, what many people don’t realise is just how serious these consequences can be.
 In the rest of this article, we’ve covered everything you need to know about what could happen if you breach your employment contract.
 If you believe you may have broken your contract, we’d highly recommend speaking with a lawyer as soon as possible to minimise the damage.

 One thing that’s worth quickly noting here is that contracts can be breached by employees and employers alike, so keep that in mind.

 What Are the Penalties for Employees Breaching a Contract?

 Under Australian law, employment contracts are legally binding documents, and there can be significant penalties if you break them.
 Two of the most common penalties include:

 Unfortunately, complex employment contracts are often written well and truly in favour of the employer.
 It’s extremely important to work through your contract with an employment lawyer before you sign it.
 Doing so will help ensure you suffer minimal penalties if you do have to break contract.

 Copyright 2017 - BGS Law : Expert Legal Advice